Dr. Margaret (Megan) Fields-Olivieri | Pronouns: She/Her

 Undergraduate Research Assistants

-J'Leah is a junior majoring in Psychology.
+J'Leah is a senior majoring in Psychology.
 She is interested in working in the TALK lab because it is a great opportunity to expand her knowledge in the field of clinical psychology while also gaining experience working with children.
 Her goal is to pursue a career in Psychology that involves mentoring and helping children.
 In her free time, she likes to watch movies, paint, and listen to music.

 TALK Lab Alumni